-“Marjorie,” I said, “You can comb your own hair.
+“Marjorie,” I say firmly, “You can comb your own hair.
 You can CONTROL the way you look.
 Do you have your makeup with you?”

-“Some,” she admitted, and stopped, “Yes, I don’t need help to put on makeup.”
+“Some,” she admits, and stops, “Yes, I don’t need help to put on makeup.”

-You could see, literally see, the light dawn in her eyes.
+You can see, literally see, the light dawn in her eyes.

 “That’s something you CAN control.
-I learned to be independent by finding those things, and taking charge of them,” I said.
+I learned to be independent by finding those things, and taking charge of them,” I say.

 “Well, even if I comb my hair, it’s too long, it needs to be washed.”
 At The Fortress, showers are a weekly event; many of the residents are too fragile for more.
 “I just feel dirty all the time.”